XessX/Tagless_Haskell_Interpreter/README.md

 # Tagless_Haskell_Interpreter
-A tagless haskell interpreter built for 761-Generative Programming course(Jacques Carette) by me @XessX
+A typed tagless haskell interpreter built for 761-Generative Programming course(Jacques Carette) by me @XessX

+To run > dist-style > build > x(file_name) > haskell_project > haskell project(executable file) .
+It will ask for permission to run and might give an error after running for the first time depending on your device but next time it'll run.

-An interpreters for a language with the following features:
+An interpreter with the following features:

 Booleans, if-then-else\
 pairs and projections\